top of page

 As the cages are being manufactured, spacers are added to the cage to ensure that the correct cover is achieved on the soffit sides and ends of the piles.

 The cages are stored on bogey’s or in the robot shed awaiting call off.
-Each of the cages are individually identified with a label put on at the manufacturing stage.
-From this label, all the coil charge (batch) numbers can be traced.
+Each of the cages are individually identified with a label.
+This allows us to trace the steel in each pile back to the coil delivered to ensure quality.

 2. Batching Plant

-SAMM is an abbreviation of “Semi Automated Mould Movement” and is a carousel system.
-The SAMM system contains a mixture of various moulds for the section sizes required by our customers and holds 45 moulds.
+The casting shed contains a mixture of various moulds for the section sizes required by our customers and holds 45 moulds.
 Contrary to a static mould facility, each of the processes remain static and the moulds move around the facility and are cured once cast in a temperature and humidity-controlled curing chamber.

 After cleaning takes place, the mould end plates are inserted into the moulds and pulled tight onto the end spacers of the cage.
 The trophy boxes form a void in the end of the pile for use with our Centrum D Joints.
 The void is formed by using a cardboard sleeve which acts as a de-bonder between the concrete and the void former on the trophy box.
 A pin is then inserted through the void former, this creates the void in which the Centrum D Joint pin is inserted out on site.